Trace your agents

 ```python lines theme={null}

-agent_name="my-agent", # Required: identifies the agent in the UI.
+agent_name="my-agent", # Optional: identifies the agent in the UI.
+Omit it and the conversation isn't grouped under a named agent.

-model="", # Optional: default model for turns in this session.
+model="", # Optional: default model for turns in this conversation.

 include_content=True, # Optional: set False to omit message bodies from spans.